NCEAS/metacat/helm/README.md

 > [!IMPORTANT]
 > The names of the deployed Secrets include the release name as a prefix
-> (e.g. `my-release-metacat-secrets`), so it's important to ensure that the secrets name matches
+> (e.g. `myrelease-metacat-secrets`), so it's important to ensure that the secrets name matches
 > the release name referenced whenever you use `helm` commands.

 ## User Interface